Douglas019BR/git-sensei/LESSON_THREE.md

 - Contribute to open-source projects

 Keep practicing these skills, and you'll become a true Git master! 🥋

+## Problems and Support 🆘

+In case of trouble, use the [issue section](https://github.com/Douglas019BR/git-sensei/issues) to ask questions or report a problem.
+This is a good practice and it's used by most repositories.
+It's also a good practice to search existing issues before creating a new one, in case someone has asked the same or similar question.
+You can try the same solution or reply with a comment in the existing issue.

 ## What's Next?